Website Accessibility Audit: All You Need to Know

 Start with an automated audit to quickly identify and address the most common issues.
 Then, follow up with a manual audit to dive deeper into user experience and context-specific problems.
 This way, you get a comprehensive view of your website’s accessibility.

 By balancing the efficiency of automation with the detailed insights of a manual review, you can cover a wide range of potential issues.
-It’s like having a rapid initial scan followed by a thorough, human touch to make sure your site is as welcoming and usable as possible for everyone.
+It’s like having a rapid initial scan followed by a thorough, human touch to ensure your site is as welcoming and usable as possible for everyone.

 A complete accessibility service provides automated audits and a personalized accessibility interface that allows users to adjust the web design and UI to their needs without impacting other site visitors.
-An example is a user with a color blindness disability who can change color contrasts to fit their needs.
+For example, a user with a color blindness disability can change color contrasts to fit their needs.

 Should You DIY Your Digital Accessibility Audit?